TheMrAI/contemplations/hard_times/notes/Tao_Te_Ching.md

 #### Chapter 17

 The highest level of influence is achieved by not forcing.
-When the influence is so subtle that the influenced feel as things went the natural way.
+When the influence is so subtle that the influenced feels as things went the natural way.

 #### Chapter 22